MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - 2 – Service-related failures
   - 3 – Network-related failures
   - 4 – Application failed to retrieve authentication token
-  - 5 – The response has not been yet received from the service
+  - 5 – The response hasn't been yet received from the service
   - 6 – The company portal application needs to be installed

 #### Office.Android.ODWXPSSO.Telemetry